c2lang/documentation/documentation/docs/language/functions.md

 ### Arrays
 In C2 arrays cannot be used as function arguments, so pointers must be used instead.
-This is done because in C passing 'int numbers[20]' is not a copy, but a pointer to an array.
+This is done because in C passing 'int numbers[20]' is not a copy, but a pointer to an array, which is confusing and could lead to bugs.

+### Arguments
+Default arguments (like: func void test(i32 a = 10) {} ) are not allowed in C2.